ddnexus/pagy/docs/api/frontend.md

 By default pagy will render its output using the built-in `en` locale.
 If your app uses only `en` and you are fine with the built-in strings, you are done without configuring anything at all and you can just skip this whole section.

-If you need to load different built-in locales, and/or custom dictionary files or even non built-in languages and pluralizations, you can do it all by passing a few arguments to the `Pagy::I18n.load` method.
+If you need to load different built-in locales, and/or custom dictionary files or even non built-in language and pluralization, you can do it all by passing a few arguments to the `Pagy::I18n.load` method.

 **Notice**: the `Pagy::I18n.load` method is intended to be used once in the [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) initializer.
 If you use it multiple times, the last statement will override the previous statements.

-Here are a few examples that should cover all the possible confgurations:
+Here are a few examples that should cover all the possible configurations:

 ```ruby
 # IMPORTANT: use only one load statement